waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Pokémon Crystal Journey

 ## Current Plan
-- The western path on Route 30 is a confirmed dead end, blocked by a CUT_TREE.
+- The house on the eastern path of Route 30 was a dead end.
-- I will now backtrack to the main fork in the road and explore the eastern path to find the way to Violet City.
+- I will leave the house and re-explore Route 30 for any missed paths that lead to Violet City.

 ## The Rival
 - A red-haired boy named KAINE stole a Totodile from Professor Elm's lab.